Penlink Project – State of Play

 - AT’s latest design and construct cost is around $359m ((including work to link with NZTA’s SH1 network)

-The Auckland Chamber of Commerce has been asked to take a leadership role
+The Auckland Business Chamber has been asked to take a leadership role

 We have launched the PenLink Project, which is a campaign supported by those living and doing business in the Whangapaeroa Peninsula, including Orewa, Silverdale, Mairangi Bay to Wainui.